Please Note: This is Ep. 19

 I’ve Got Something to Tell You

 No matter what the consequences, I just couldn’t bring myself to take that step.
-After all the days Maanav and I had taken to think about it, in spite of the advice of the professionals and counsellors I had discussed it with, I decided that abortion just wasn’t an option for me.
+After all the days Maanav and I had taken to think about it, despite the advice of the professionals and counsellors I had discussed it with, I decided that abortion just wasn’t an option for me.
 I was sure I wouldn’t be able to live with myself knowing I’d ended a life — the life of a child that had chosen to come to us.
 I had to be courageous now for my unborn daughter or son.
-Her/His life was the most important thing for me, more important than my reputation; whatever the backlash might be from family and society, even if I were disowned, I would handle it.
+Their life was the most important thing for me, more important than my reputation; whatever the backlash might be from family and society, even if the families disowned me, I would handle it.

 All that was left now was for us to tell our parents.

 February 2nd happened to be my parents’ wedding anniversary.
-We didn’t plan it that way but it ended up being the day Maanav and I came to the final decision that we were going ahead with the pregnancy.
+We didn’t plan it that way, but it ended up being the day Maanav and I came to the final decision that we were going ahead with the pregnancy.
 To be honest, he left the actual decision up to me.
-He took me to the family planning clinic to get counselling and abortion advice, but he didn’t try to force me either way, he didn’t make any plans for either outcome but told me he’d support whatever I decided to do.
+He took me to the family planning clinic to get counselling and abortion advice, and he didn’t make any plans for the arrival of a child, but he didn’t try to force me either way either.

 As shocked as my mother was, she was very calm and comforted me.
 She knew how much I’d just been through with being so ill all the time and the hospital stay and everything.
 Her reaction completely took me by surprise; she was immediately a pillar of strength and support.
 She hugged me and told me it was okay, that we’d figure it out together.
 Her main concern was for my health.
 “But let me tell your father myself,” she said.